Negative interest rates turn saving, borrowing upside down

 FRANKFURT, Germany (AP) — Imagine a mortgage that pays you the interest, not the other way around.
 Or a savings account where it's the bank, not the saver, who collects interest.

-Welcome to the upside-down world of ultra-low and negative interest rates that is taking hold in many parts of the world.
+Welcome to the upside-down world of ultra-low and negative interest rates that is taking hold in many parts of the world where economic growth has been sluggish.
 Now more than a decade old, economists think it could be a feature of the global economy for years to come and change the way people save and invest.

 “This will mean that we must save more, work longer, and expect less,” said Olivia Mitchell, an economics professor at the Wharton Business School at the University of Pennsylvania.